Setting Up a Shopify Store to Effortlessly Join the Ecommerce World

 - Do I solely want to sell my products online or would I consider stationary trade as well?

-- If I only sell online, do I simply want to offer my products through my webshop or expand my distribution to the leading market places such as Amazon, eBay, Rakuten, etc?
+- If I only sell online, do I simply want to offer my products through my webshop or expand my distribution to the leading market places such as Amazon, eBay, Etsy, etc?

 - Do I need my own warehouse to ship my products quickly to my customers in case the delivery company has longer delivery times?